MaxFour/Music-Player/Privacy.md

 - Storage
 - Internet access
+- Write settings (to set as ringtone only)

 Some other capabilities of the software include;
 - Ability to prevent phone from sleeping while in use
-- have full network access
+- Have full network access
-- view network connections
+- View network connections
-- send sticky broadcasts
+- Send sticky broadcasts
-- ability to run at device startup
+- Ability to run at device startup

 The information that may be collected with the enablement of these permissions are stored locally on the device and the developer has no access to that information.

 These permissions can be revoked when they are not needed, this is privy to only devices running Android 6.0 upward.

-The Data and information collected when using this software are used to make improvements to the efficiency of the software thereby enabling the developer to create a better user experience(UX).
+The Data and information collected when using this software are used to make improvements to the efficiency of the software thereby enabling the developer to create a better user experience (UX).

 ## Types of Data Collected